CourtKowaluk/ARENA-Animation/README.md

 ![tutorial_15](https://raw.githubusercontent.com/CourtKowaluk/ARENA-Animation/master/images/tutorial_15.png)

 ### Testing the Animation
 [This website](https://gltf-viewer.donmccurdy.com/) will display animated glTF files.
+You can upload your exported file here to check if everything worked correctly.